nikelioum/Earth-DB/README.md

 - Query tables with support for conditions, sorting, and column-specific selection.
 - Delete data from tables with or without conditions.
 - Update data in tables with specified conditions.
+- Export tables or databases to JSON/CSV.
+- Import tables from JSON/CSV files.
 - Easy-to-use interface for managing your custom database.

 ---